audrasmi/RFFLSCAD/masks.scad.md

 ## chamfer\_hole\_mask()
 - chamfer\_hole\_mask(r|d, chamfer, [ang], [from\_end])

-Create a mask that can be used to bevel/chamfer the end of a cylindrical hole.
+Create a mask that can be used to bevel/chamfer one end of a cylindrical hole.
 Difference it from the object around the hole to be chamferred.
 The center of the mask object should align exactly with the center of the end of the hole to be chamferred.